-Understanding Progressive Punching
+What Is Progressive Punching

-The Progressive Stator Rotor Self-Riveting Process
+The Progressive Stator Rotor Interlocking Process

-Progressive impact stator rotor self-riveting is a sophisticated and innovative manufacturing process.
-Which is used in the production of electric motor components, particularly stator and rotor laminations.
+Progressive impact stator rotor self-riveting(interlocking) is used in the production of electric motor components, particularly stator and rotor laminations.

 This process involves a series of precisely mechanical impacts to form integral rivets or tabs on the laminations.
-The key steps typically include feeding a silicion steel strip into the progressive impact stator rotor self-riveting machine, where it undergoes a series of operations.
+The key steps typically include feeding a silicion steel strip into the progressive impact stator rotor interlocking machine, where it undergoes a series of operations.

 These rivets serve to interlock adjacent laminations, securely stacking them together while eliminating the need for additional fasteners like screws or rivets.